cosmos/ibc-go/docs/ibc/middleware/develop.md

 }
 ```

-See [here](https://github.com/cosmos/ibc-go/blob/v7.0.0-rc0/modules/apps/29-fee/ibc_middleware.go#L191-L213) an example implementation of this callback for the ICS29 Fee Middleware module.
+See [here](https://github.com/cosmos/ibc-go/blob/v7.0.0-rc0/modules/apps/29-fee/ibc_middleware.go#L191-L213) an example implementation of this callback for the ICS-29 Fee Middleware module.

 #### Capabilities

 The middleware should simply pass the capability in the callback arguments along to the underlying application so that it may be claimed by the base application.
-The base application will then pass the capability up the stack in order to authenticate an outgoing packet/acknowledgement, which you can chedk in the [ICS4Wrapper section](./develop.md#ics-4-wrappers).
+The base application will then pass the capability up the stack in order to authenticate an outgoing packet/acknowledgement, which you can check in the [`ICS4Wrapper` section](./develop.md#ics-4-wrappers).

 In the case where the middleware wishes to send a packet or acknowledgment without the involvement of the underlying application, it should be given access to the same `scopedKeeper` as the base application so that it can retrieve the capabilities by itself.